 My name is Grace Harrison.
 I am a qualified and accredited psychotherapist and counsellor.
 I hold a Masters with Honours in Integrative Psychotherapy with Dublin City University and a Bachelor of Arts with Honours in Psychology and Sociology with the University of Limerick.
-I run a busy private practice in Ennis Therapy Centre, and I work part-time as a student counsellor in the Student Counselling and Wellbeing Service of NUI Galway, wherein I provide one-to-one counselling support to students of all ages and facilitate counselling groups on specific themes such as anxiety, low mood, self-esteem and self-compassion.
+I run a busy private practice in Ennis Therapy Centre, and I work part-time as a student counsellor in the Student Counselling and Wellbeing Service of the University of Galway, wherein I provide one-to-one counselling support to students of all ages and lead counselling groups on specific themes such as eating disorders, body image, anxiety, low mood, self-esteem and self-compassion.
 I practice in line with the IACP ethical framework and code of practice.

 I have a particular interest in youth mental health and recently completed a Diploma in Integrative Adolescent Psychotherapy.
 My Masters research topic of choice focused on student counselling services in Ireland which was recently published in the international peer-reviewed, 'Counselling & Psychotherapy Research' Journal (Harrison, G. & Gordon, E., 2021).
 I also hold a particular interest in addiction (substance addiction and addictive behaviours) and eating disorder recovery; hence I co-facilitated aftercare addiction recovery groups with Bushypark Addiction Treatment Centre, Co.
 Clare for 1.5 years, supporting both men and women in recovery from various addictions, and their spouses, and I offer talks on eating behaviours and body image in secondary schools.

 In addition, I enjoy writing informative pieces on mental health topics, featuring on podcasts, and regularly joining Gavin Grace/ Alan Morrisey on the ‘Morning Focus’ Clare FM radio show to participate in discussions on mental health issues in the Irish context today.